Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 2. Keela Genesis Fleece

-This gets our pick as the best men’s fleece overall according to our tests
+This gets our pick as the best men’s fleece overall, as well as the best mid to heavyweight option

 OM editor Will out and about in the Keela Genesis in North Wales.
 Photo: Dave MacFarlane.